 There are more than fifty types of Rasboras, but the most common of them is Harlequin Rasbora because it has an attractive color and small size.
 On average, this underwater inhabitant grows up to 4 cm.
-It is also called the analysis of a wedge-shaped or wedge-spotted tetra.
+It is also called wedge-spotted tetra.

 This species got its name because of the black spot on the tail, which resembles a wedge in shape.
 The fish itself has a copper color.

 The male has an acute-angled and long spot.
 Dorsal and caudal fins are reddish.
 Female lives from three to four years; the duration of her life depends on the living conditions.